Well-Posedness for Some Non-Linear Diffusion Processes and Related PDE on the Wasserstein Space: Introduction

 Under the aforementioned regularity assumptions on the coefficients $b$ and $a$ and if the data $f$ and $h$ admit a linear functional derivative satisfying some mild regularity and growth assumptions, we derive a theory on the existence and uniqueness of classical solutions for the PDE \eqref{pde:wasserstein:space} which is analogous to the one considered in Chapter 1 \cite{friedman:64} for linear parabolic PDEs. \\

 \textbf{Organization of the paper.} The paper is organized as follows.
 The basic notions of differentiation on the Wasserstein space with an emphasis on the chain rule and on the regularization property of a map defined on $\pp$ by a smooth flow of probability measures that will play a central role in our analysis are presented in Section \ref{diff:wasserstein:structural:class}.
 The general set-up together with the assumptions and the main results are described in Section \ref{assumptions:results}.
 The well-posedness of the martingale problem associated to the SDE \eqref{SDE:MCKEAN} is tackled in Section \ref{martingale:problem:sec}.
 The existence and the smoothness properties of its transition density are investigated in Section \ref{existence:regularity:transition:density}.
 Finally, classical solutions to the Cauchy problem related to the PDE \eqref{pde:wasserstein:space} are studied in Section \ref{solving:pde:wasserstein:space}.
-The proof of some useful technical results are given in Appendix.